-University of Toronto and Director of the CRANE Project, email@example.com
+University of Toronto and Director of the CRANE Project

-Received the MA and PhD degrees from the University of Chicago.
-He is current Professor and Department Chair in the Department of Near Eastern Languages and Civilizations at the University of Pennsylvania, and Associate Curator-in Charge, Near East Section, Penn Museum.
-Zettler worked at Nippur, Umm al-Hafriyat and Üç Tepe in Iraq and directed excavations at Tell es-Sweyhat in Syria from 1989-2007.
+Department Chair of Near Eastern Languages and Civilizations at the University of Pennsylvania and Associate Curator-in-Charge of the Near East Section at the Penn Museum.
+Dr. Zettler worked at Nippur, Umm al-Hafriyat and Üç Tepe in Iraq and directed excavations at Tell es-Sweyhat in Syria from 1989-2007.
 He is currently Associate Director of the Rowanduz Archaeology Project in the Kurdistan Region of Iraq.
 Dr. Zettler holds an MA and Ph.D.
 (1984) in Near Eastern Languages and Civilizations from the University of Chicago.